rackerlabs/docs-rackspace-federation/doc/config-3p-saml/config-adfs/adfs-attribmapping.rst

 Attribute Mapping for ADFS
 ==========================

-If you want both the groups that a user belongs to appear in the SAML attributes and the assertions to be sent to Rackspace (so they can be mapped into permissions, you should include any groups to which a user belongs that will be mapped into a Rackspace role or permission.
+The normal method for mapping ADFS users to Rackspace roles/permissions is to use ADFS Groups.
+This guide will give an example of setting up your |amp| to send both the ADFS Groups to which users belong, and user information as SAML assertions for proper mapping.

 The following steps demonstrate attribute mapping for ADFS:

 1. Go to the Claim rules for the Rackspace Relying Party Trust that you setup.

 .. image: ADFS_Step4_edited.png